cogdog/mixvoices/README.md

 ## What Else?

 Nothing, but I hate skimpy or dull ReadMes.
 You be the judge.
-But to follo all  action or toss one in your self, [click over to OEG Connect](https://connect.oeglobal.org/t/contribute-your-voice-to-oeg-voices-opening-segment/3213)
+But to follow all action or toss one in your self, [click over to OEG Connect](https://connect.oeglobal.org/t/contribute-your-voice-to-oeg-voices-opening-segment/3213)

-*
+## Build Your Own
+This repo is very particular to my own uses!
+I have created [a generic version](https://github.com/cogdog/voicemixer) that is perhaps more suitable for forking and building your own voice mixers.

+You can even see it in action via https://cogdog.github.io/voicemixer/ a rather droll mix of computer voices reading an Emily Dickinson poem.
+I would think *you* can do something more clever!